 CT Lung Screening does involve exposure to radiation in the form of x-rays, but the benefit of an accurate diagnosis far outweighs the risk.
 The effective radiation dose from this procedure is about 1 to 1.5 mSv, which is less than the average person receives from background radiation in six months.

-Most insurance companies do not cover screening procedures.
-Please note that cash payment is due at the time of your procedure.
-The regular price for a CT Lung Screening is $425.
+CT Lung Screening requires a cash payment due at the time of your procedure.
+The regular price for a CT Lung Screening is $350.

 To schedule at appointment, please call 310-423-8000.
 A doctor's referral is required.

 The S. Mark Taper Foundation Imaging Center provides a full range of advanced imaging, both radiology and cardiology, as well as interventional radiology and interventional tumor (oncology) treatments to the greater Los Angeles area, including Beverly Hills, Encino, Mid-Cities, Sherman Oaks, Silver Lake, Studio City, Toluca Lake, and West Hollywood.